-- Disinfect the surface with а solution of one part bleach to ten parts water, or use а hospital-strength disinfectant (e.g., Cavicide or Non Acid Lysol, Bathroom Cleaner (NABC).
+- Disinfect the surface with a solution of one part bleach to ten parts water, or use a hospital-strength disinfectant (e.g., Lysol, Cavicide or Non Acid Bathroom Cleaner (NABC).
+The solution should be freshly made to be most effective.
+Do not use diluted bleach that is over 24 hours old as it may be less effective..
 Allow the area to remain wet for at least three minutes before drying.
-Consult the container label for differences in recommendations due to product strength. - Use disposable cleaning materials if possible, such as paper towels, instead of cloth. - Dispose of cleaning materials and gloves in a sealed plastic bag. - Wash hands with soap and running water.
-Again, disinfectant waterless hand cleaners or towelettes may be used if soap and running water are not available.
+Consult the container label for differences in recommendations due to product strength. - Use disposable cleaning materials if possible, such as paper towels, instead of cloth. - Dispose of cleaning materials and gloves in a sealed plastic bag. - Handwashing with soap and water for at least 40 to 60 seconds, making sure not to use clean hands to turn off the faucet, must be performed if hands are visibly soiled, after using the restroom, or with potential exposure to